 The range of vehicles already extends from compact cars to sports models.
-At the end of 2015, there were more than 40 models on the market, 29 of them are series models from German manufacturers.
+At the beginning of 2017, there were more than 50 models on the market, 33 of them are models from German manufacturers.
 Every year they are being joined by further attractive models.

 Some 85% of the necessary charging infrastructure in Germany is in the private domain.
 Another 15% is in the publicly accessible domain such as motorway service areas, where electric vehicles can already be charged in 15 minutes at fast charging points.
 Instead of waiting at the petrol pump and getting your hands dirty, in future it’ll be a case of parking, charging and relaxing.